 Where to Stay in Baja California Mexico

 While Cabo does have a wild, partying side that tends to center around Medano Beach, there are plenty of great places to stay for families as well.
-You’ll find everything from budget-friendly to higher-end accommodation here.
+You’ll find everything from budget-friendly to 5-star hotels in Cabo San Lucas.
 When it comes to luxury, book a stay at the Hacienda Encantada Resort & Spa, which features private balconies that boast amazing ocean views, multiple swimming pools and a variety of restaurants to satisfy all tastes.
 Its laid-back vibe draws a mix of travelers, including families – kids can take advantage of the kids’ club while adults will appreciate the lavish spa and swim-up bar.

 There are multiple Airbnbs throughout the area — renting a home with a kitchen will help you save on dining out while offering plenty of room to stretch out.
 There are also affordable hotel options, such as the Hyatt Place Los Cabos.
 While the property doesn’t offer much in the way of resort amenities, it provides an ideal base with spacious rooms — some with ocean views — and an outstanding complimentary breakfast buffet, all at a very affordable price.